floswald/Copulas.jl/readme.md

-# Julia Copula Package
+# Julia Copulas Package

-This package implements the gaussian AR1 copula.
+This package implements the [http://en.wikipedia.org/wiki/Copula_(probability_theory)](gaussian AR1 copula).
 So far there are only the density and the random methods.

-I just started to learn Julia, so need to figure out how to document properly and what is the right package setup.

-ALSO: I kept this very close to the R package copula.
-Any licensing issues I should keep in mind here?
+This is work in progress and I'll be unlikely to do much work on this anytime soon.
+Any contributions more than welcome.